yanpliu/robottelo/README.md

-# Jenkins DSL Example Project
+# SatelliteQE Jenkins Project

-This repo is a template for Jenkins Job and Pipeline DSL.
-It has examples on how to create jobs in various scenarios.
-Ideally this project would be used as a starting point for your Jenkins CI repo - replacing the examples with your jobs.
+This repo is based on a template for Jenkins Job and Pipeline DSL.

+# GitLab Runners

+This project uses GitLab CI to execute Linting and Priliminary testing on each new Merge Request opened against the repo.
+In order to allow GitLab CI to execute against your Fork of this project, you need to navigate to `Settings->CI/CD->Runners` and enable `ocp4-satci-runner-1` for your project.
+In case you can't find this runner for any reason, you should contact the maintainers of the repo for more information/help.

 ## File structure